COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 Obstructive sleep apnea (OSA) is the most common sleep disorder affecting approximately 50 million Americans.
 This condition prevents patients from getting the recommended seven to nine hours of good sleep each night.

-is characterized by repeated breathing interruptions due to tissue collapse in the throat, which prevents airflow into the lungs and causes oxygen starvation.
+This condition is characterized by repeated breathing interruptions due to tissue collapse in the throat, which prevents airflow into the lungs and causes oxygen starvation.
 These episodes may, depending on severity, occur multiple times per hour leading to an interrupted and unrestful sleep pattern and ultimate to damage to the heart, vessels and brain.

 Snoring is commonly observed with OSA, but it is important to understand that OSA can be present even if patients do not snore or even if they do not have some of the common sleep apnea symptoms: